582-41W-VA/Project-OMS/02-Proposal.md

 - **Moonhee Kim (Designer):** Moonhee Kim will lead the design team, overseeing wireframing, design, and prototyping activities to ensure the user interface meets the project requirements.
 - **Lesmy Perez (Designer):** Lesmy Perez will focus on UX/UI design, conducting research, and documenting design decisions to optimize user experience and interface usability.
 - **Andy Vo (Front-end Developer):** Andy Vo will leverage HTML, CSS, and JavaScript to create the front-end interface of the OMS, ensuring a responsive and intuitive user experience.
-- **Rishi Vijaybahadursingh Sisodia (Back-end Developer):** Rishi Vijaybahadursingh Sisodia will collaborate on the back-end development, utilizing JavaScript to implement functionality such as data processing, authentication, and database management.
+- **Rishi Vijaybahadursingh Sisodia (Back-end Developer):** Rishi Vijaybahadursingh Sisodia will collaborate on the back-end development, utilizing JavaScript to implement functionality such as data processing, and database management.
-- **SK Tanveer Ali (Senior Full Stack Developer):** SK Tanveer Ali will lead the development efforts, using Python and Django to create the back-end infrastructure and integrate it with the front-end design to deliver a cohesive and scalable solution.
+- **SK Tanveer Ali (Full Stack Developer):** SK Tanveer Ali will lead the development efforts, implementing authentication, and api integration using Python and Django to create the back-end infrastructure and integrate it with the front-end design to deliver a cohesive and scalable solution.

 ## End Users: